tallhatdoug/cli-spy/README.md

 Sophisticated administrators will be well-aware of this vector and enable hidepid=2 on /proc which blinds unprivileged polling entirely.
 -e env scanning only reads processes owned by the same UID (environ is 0400); it can't read other users' environments without root.

-Some binaries defend themselves by overwriting the secret in their own argv microseconds after reading it (sshpass blanks it; mysql/mariadb fills with x). cli-spy's grace-window rescanning races that scrub:
+Some binaries defend themselves by overwriting the secret in their own argv microseconds after reading it (sshpass blanks it; mysql/mariadb fills with x). cli-spy's grace-window rescanning races that scrub.
-Tool    Pre-scrub window        Catch rate @ 10 ms mysql / mariadb -p      ~2–5 ms ~80%
-sshpass -p      microseconds    ~5%
+At 10ms polling (lower has basically unavoidable jitter with diminishing returns) you may only catch 5-10% of actual SSH plaintext creds put on a command line because the scrub is incredibly fast.
+For MySQL your odds improve dramatically, even though it scrubs it to 1 character quite quickly, it isn't as fast as SSH so you will catch the majority of incidents.
+Things like curl have no post-execution scrub, and furthermore have latency overhead, so you will catch 99.99% of incidents.
-(cli-spy also filters the 1-char scrub residue (mysql -px → x) so missed scrubs don't produce false-positive noise, however)
+(cli-spy also filters the 1-char scrub residue (mysql -px → x) so missed scrubs don't produce false-positive noise, which is nice)

 ## Detection / hardening against this type of tool:
 Mount /proc with hidepid=2 to deny unprivileged argv visibility.